aspnet/Blazor.Docs/docs/get-started.md

 ## Help & feedback

 Your feedback is especially important to us during this experimental phase for Blazor.
-If you run into issues or have questions while trying out Blazor please let us know!
+If you run into issues or have questions while trying out Blazor, please let us know!

-- [File issues on GitHub](https://github.com/aspnet/blazor/issues) for any problems you run into or to make suggestions for improvements.
+* [File issues on GitHub](https://github.com/aspnet/blazor/issues) for any problems you run into or to make suggestions for improvements.
-- Chat with us and the Blazor community on [Gitter](https://gitter.im/aspnet/blazor) if you get stuck or to share how blazor is working for you.
+* Chat with us and the Blazor community on [Gitter](https://gitter.im/aspnet/blazor) if you get stuck or to share how Blazor is working for you.

-Also, after you've tried out Blazor for a while please let us know what you think by taking our in-product survey.
+After you've tried out Blazor, please let us know what you think by taking our in-product survey.
 Just click the survey link shown on the app home page when running one of the Blazor project templates:

 ![Blazor survey](https://msdnshared.blob.core.windows.net/media/2018/03/blazor-survey.png)